-Two self-contained, two-bedroom luxury villas within the gardens add an extra dimension to the hotel’s options – again, at more moderate prices than most of the villas on the island but with the advantage of hotel services.
+Two self-contained, two-bedroom luxury villas within the gardens add an extra dimension are avaiable next to the hotel – again, at more moderate prices than most of the villas on the island but with the advantage of hotel services.

 Villa Iguana has two air-conditioned master bedrooms (identical except for the snappy color schemes), separated by an airy living room with a white-raftered ceiling and gourmet kitchen with stainless steel appliances and a central prepping/dining console.
 They all open directly via louvered doors to a covered terrace and open deck that incorporate a full-length lap pool and attendant loungers, armchairs and hammocks, all with king-of-the-hill views over the bay and offshore islands.
 Iguana lies at the end of a private lane with reserved parking and offers exceptional privacy for two couples or a family of four (small children will not be accepted in this villa).